-Best September USA vacation Destinations for Fall Foliage, Camping, and Scenery
+Best September Destinations for Fall Foliage, Camping, and Scenery!

 Thinking about where to travel this fall?
 So are we!
 Sometimes I add places to our bucket list just for the change in the seasons!
-September through November are perfect times to knock a few off your bucket list.
 The weather stays perfectly non-humid and dry in places that are otherwise potentially miserable mid-summer.
-It’s also my favorite month because it always feels like the start of a new year – The smell of crunchy leaves, football game tailgates, and new notebooks! 🙂 #dreamcometrue
+It’s also our favorite month because it always feels like the start of a new year.
+The smell of crunchy leaves, football game tailgates, and new notebooks! 🙂 #dreamcometrue

 Our criteria for best destinations to visit in the fall are :